cartasamimismo/cartasamimismo.github.io/README.md

 # => Now browse to http://localhost:4000
 ```

+# SSH issues

+1. `nano ~/.ssh/config`
+2. Comment out the main entry
+3. Make your commits
+4. Put it back to how it was before

 # Creating posts

 To create a post, add a file to your _posts directory with the following format: